ProjectIndoor/projectindoorweb/doc/backend.md

 requested data, given that the request was valid and that the wanted data is available. <b>*POST*</b> requests often require a wrapped request object which contains all the needed parameters in the request body.
 These requests often also return a wrapped result object which contain a status message and, depending on the request type, a created identifier of the POST process.
-Finally the <b>*Delete*</b> request just requires an identifier in the request header and also return a wrapped result object.
+Finally the <b>*Delete*</b> request just requires an identifier in the request header and also returns a wrapped result object.

 ### Projects